 If it's a Microsoft Office Word document, it must live in the root documents folder that is set up to not require authentication.
 The document will need to be published in that folder and then linked to from the page.

 If it's a PDF, it doesn't matter which documents folder it lives in, it just needs to be published.

 Can I add or change the name of one of the top-level/global navigation items?

-No, you cannot.
-However, you can request approval and have a content administrator help you via a TSC Ticket.
+As a site editor, you cannot change the top navigation items or subsite navigation titles.
+However, you can request approval and have a content administrator do this via a TSC Ticket.

-As part of our efforts to standardize navigation terms for better user experience across all DePaul websites, WebComm must review top-level navigation requests.
+As part of our efforts to standardize navigation terms for optimal user experience across all DePaul websites, WebCom must review top-level navigation requests.